 - One handheld microphone will be provided for team presenters on stage.

-- A timer will face the stage so teams will be able to keep track of time.
+- A timekeeper will face the stage so teams will be able to keep track of time.
+Teams will receive silent 5-minute and 1-minute warnings during their presentations.

-- Wifi will not be available at the venue.
+- Wifi may not be available at the venue.

 - Gallery seating will be provided within the audience for team advisors, alumni, and invitees (including friends and family) affiliated with the teams.